Paige Capistran

-Paige Capistran (born May 7, 1998) is a retired American ice hockey player who last played for the Boston Pride in the National Women's Hockey League and the Northeastern Huskies in the NCAA.
+Paige Capistran (born May 7, 1998) is a retired American ice hockey and current play-by-play broadcaster of the Ontario Reign. player who last played for the Boston Pride in the National Women's Hockey League and the Northeastern Huskies in the NCAA.
 She is currently an on-air commentator for Hockey East broadcasts and the PWHL.

 Career

 Across 145 NCAA games, she scored 30 points.
 As a senior she served as team captain of the Northeastern Huskies.
 She was the first Northeastern player to win the Hockey East Sportsmanship Award.

 Capistran was drafted 30th overall by the Boston Pride in the 2020 NWHL Draft.
 She signed her first professional contract with the team ahead of the 2020-21 NWHL season.
 She retired from professional hockey following the 2021-2022 season.

 Personal life

 Capistran majored in communications at Northeastern University.